shkwon98/rpi4-preemptrt-prebuilt/README.md

-# Raspberry Pi Preempt-RT Patch
+# (Pre-built) Raspberry Pi Preempt-RT Patch
-Real-time patch for Raspberry Pi with Preempt-rt kernel
+Real-time patch for Raspberry Pi with Pre-built Preempt-rt kernel

-#
++ It contains additional support as an option to use W5500 Ethernet network driver for users who need extra ethernet port on raspberry pi.
+---

 ### HARDWARE:
 + Raspberry Pi 4
 + (Option) WIZnet W5500 Ethernet chip with SPI interface